Variational LOCC-assisted quantum circuits for long-range entangled states

-Our results suggest LOCC-VQE's advantages over its unitary counterpart with the same depth in predicting ground state energy and quantum mutual information, as shown in Fig.~\ref{fig:GHZ_8_X_EandQMI}.
-For ground state energy, LOCC-VQE can achieve a relative accuracy of $10^{-3}$ in any perturbation direction over the entire range of perturbation intensity, while unitary VQE can only achieve a relative accuracy of $10^{-1}$, as shown in Fig.~\ref{fig:GHZ_8_X_EandQMI}~(a).
-A precision gap of two orders of magnitude between LOCC-VQE and unitary VQE is demonstrated when the perturbation intensity $\lambda$ in Eq.~\eqref{eq:ghzpert} is small, where long-range entanglement dominates the target ground state.
-To further demonstrate a provable advantage, we use quantum mutual information (QMI) between subsystems $A$ and $C$ to characterize long-range entanglement and thereby separate LOCC-VQE and its unitary counterpart.
+Our results suggest LOCC-VQE's advantages over its unitary counterpart with the same depth in predicting ground-state energy and QMI, as shown in Fig.~\ref{fig:GHZ_8_X_EandQMI}.
+For ground-state energy, LOCC-VQE can achieve a relative accuracy of $10^{-3}$ in any perturbation direction over the entire range of perturbation intensity, while unitary VQE can only achieve a relative accuracy of $10^{-1}$, as shown in Fig.~\ref{fig:GHZ_8_X_EandQMI}~(a).
+A precision gap of $2$ orders of magnitude between LOCC-VQE and unitary VQE is demonstrated when the perturbation intensity $\lambda$ in Eq.~\eqref{eq:ghzpert} is small, where long-range entanglement dominates the target ground state.
+To further demonstrate a provable advantage, we use QMI between subsystems $A$ and $C$ to characterize long-range entanglement and thereby separate LOCC-VQE and its unitary counterpart.
 Theoretically, given a unitary circuit depth, the QMI vanishes outside of the light cones of information propagation.
-As shown in Fig.~\ref{fig:GHZ_8_X_EandQMI}~(b), states prepared by LOCC-VQE have a non-zero QMI, the amount of which matches the ground state, while QMI is exactly zero for unitary VQE of the same circuit depth.
+In contrast, as shown in Fig.~\ref{fig:GHZ_8_X_EandQMI}(b), states prepared by LOCC-VQE have a nonzero QMI, the amount of which matches the ground state, while QMI is exactly zero for unitary VQE of the same circuit depth.
 This implies the advantage of LOCC-VQE originated from the ability to break the light cone of information propagation.
-The details of light-cone arguments are available in Appendix~\ref{section:zero_QMI}, and results of perturbation in other directions are demonstrated in Appendix~\ref{sec:GHZ_more_results}.
+The details of light-cone arguments are available in Appendix~\ref{appendix:QMI_def}.

-Strictly speaking, the $n$-qubit tensor product Puali-$X$ term in Eq.~\eqref{eq:ghzpert} does not satisfy the local Hamiltonian condition in Theorem~\ref{thm:BP}.
+Note that, strictly speaking, the $n$-qubit tensor product Puali-$X$ term in Eq.~\eqref{eq:ghzpert} does not satisfy the local Hamiltonian condition in Theorem~\ref{thm:BP}.
 Interestingly, our numerical results of LOCC-VQE can still prepare the ground state with high precision, as shown above.
 This implies LOCC-VQE's potential to work well even when conditions in Theorem~\ref{thm:BP} are relaxed.
-In a similar model without such a long-range term, the 1D transverse-field Ising model, we have also demonstrated the accurate results of the ground state preparation, whose Hamiltonian satisfies the local condition in Theorem~\ref{thm:BP}, as shown in Appendix~\ref{appendix:tfIsing},
+In a similar model without such a long-range term, the 1D transverse-field Ising model, we have also demonstrated the accurate results of the ground state preparation, whose Hamiltonian satisfies the local condition in Theorem~\ref{thm:BP}, as shown in Appendix~\ref{app:suppnum} along with other models of interest.